Ultimate San Francisco Real Estate Investing Guide for 2026

 Unemployment Rate

-Real estate investors whom you contact to purchase your sale contracts will regard unemployment data to be a crucial piece of information.
-High unemployment rate triggers a lot of tenants to make late rent payments or miss payments entirely.
-This is detrimental to long-term real estate investors who want to rent their property.
-Investors can’t depend on renters moving up into their properties if unemployment rates are high.
-This is a concern for short-term investors purchasing wholesalers’ agreements to rehab and resell a property.
+The area's unemployment numbers will be a vital factor for any potential wholesale property purchaser.
+High unemployment rate triggers more tenants to make late rent payments or miss payments completely.
+This hurts long-term investors who plan to lease their residential property.
+Real estate investors cannot count on tenants moving up into their properties when unemployment rates are high.
+This is a problem for short-term investors buying wholesalers' contracts to rehab and flip a house.

 Number of New Jobs Created